skpomerv/data1201/lab9/README.md

         exit
     fi

-### Decisions: While
-The `while` statement gates certain commands to continue running as long as a condition holds true.
-The condition is checked at the start of each loop iteration.

-Notice the scope is encompassed within `do` and `done`!

-    while [ condition ]; do
-        # statements
-    done

 ### Types of comparisons
 There are many types of comparisons that are in bash.
 Since many times we are performing manipulation on files and strings, it has tools for comparing things such as files, strings, and integers.